 However, at Clyde Peeling’s Reptiland in Allenwood, Pennsylvania, reptiles are the star attraction.

 Begun in 1964, Reptiland has grown to over 75 species and 2,000 total animals.
 When I asked founder Clyde Peeling why reptiles, his response was quite simple: “Because they are my passion.”

 Walking through the grounds of Reptiland, I was immediately impressed with the quality of the facilities.
-Peeling was quick to point out that they are accredited by the Association of Zoos and Aquariums, one of only eight zoos in Pennsylvania that meet that standard.
+Peeling was quick to point out that they are accredited by the Association of Zoos and Aquariums, one of only eight zoos in PA that meet that standard.

 There are five main areas to Clyde Peeling’s Reptiland.

 Walking around the park clockwise, the first area you’ll come to is a small number of outdoor enclosures featuring several varieties of turtles and tortoises.
 The most popular enclosure houses three Galápagos tortoises.
 These are some of the largest tortoises in the world and are quite fascinating to see in person.